 Don't worry, you'll be eating popcorn and snacking on potato chips again in no time!
 However, before you can start enjoying some of the treats you love, you will need to take special care to avoid any foods that could damage your new appliances.

 If your teeth begin feeling a little loose, don't worry; this is normal!
 Your braces must first loosen your teeth in order to move them into the right position.
-Once your teeth have been repositioned, they will no longer be loose.

 The wires and bands on your braces may come loose.
 If this happens, please contact us as soon as possible so that we can check and repair your appliance.
 If any piece of your appliance comes off, be sure to save it and bring it to the office with you.